Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Review the configurations and click `Create connector`.
 The connector will be created in about 5-10 minutes.
 ![](assets/mskc-connector-running.png)

-At this point, the Kafka connector for Snowpipestreaming is configured and managed by MSKC, all you need to do is to run the resource side connector periodically as shown in Step 3 of Section 6.
+At this point, the Kafka connector for Snowpipestreaming has been configured, it is running and managed by MSKC, all you need to do is to run the source connector to ingest live data continuously as shown in Step 3 of Section 6.
 <!---------------------------->

 ## Cleanup